gvwilson/sensibleadventures/coriandel/coriandel.md

 "I mean we think it's time you spread your wings," she continued doggedly.
 "But you'll always be welcome here, any time you want to visit."

 "Awbé...
-Darling, surely you don't mean...?"
+Cherished, surely you don't mean...?"
 I laughed uneasily.

 Her mouth set stubbornly.
 "We've decided, Eleñima.
 I've decided.
 There's a sharing house on Collar's Seat that would be perfect for you, and---"